Tag: morocco

 The restaurant seats 60 people and is beautifully decorated with an authentic Moroccan theme.

-The musicians played a mix of traditional Morroccan music and Latin American.
+The musicians played a mix of traditional Morroccan and Latin American music.

-They entertained the diners without being too loud, so we were able to engage in conversation.
+They entertain the diners without being too loud, so it is still possible to engage in conversation.

-It was the perfect dinner setting.
-A combination of good food, a nice ambience, as well as being budget friendly.
+A combination of good food, a nice relaxed ambience, as well as being budget friendly.

-Whilst it can get quite busy, I didn’t have to queue long.
+L’Mdina was busy, but I didn’t have to wait long.

 There is a set menu at lunchtime for 85 dirhams, and it’s worth every penny.